Sayak769268/Suvidha_Website/README.md

 ## 📄 License

-This project is developed as part of an internship with Suvidha Foundation.
-All rights reserved.
+💡 This project was built as part of my internship with **Suvidha Foundation**.

----

-**⭐ Star this repository if you found it helpful!**

-**Made with ❤️ by Sayak Mukherjee for Suvidha Foundation**
+If you find it useful, ⭐ star the repo and connect with me on [LinkedIn](https://www.linkedin.com/in/sayakmukherjee05/)!